keu/docs/astro/astro-python-sdk.md

 description: Learn how you can use the Astro SDK to manage database queries in Python.
 ---

-The Astro Python SDK is an open source DAG development platform built and maintained by Astronomer.
-The purpose of the SDK is to abstract away Airflow's code-level configuration and let DAG authors focus on writing Python code.
+The Astro Python SDK is an open source tool for DAG development that is built and maintained by Astronomer.
+The purpose of the SDK is to remove the complexity associated with writing DAGs and setting Airflow configurations.
+This enables pipeline authors to focus on writing Python code.

-The Astro SDK uses [decorators](https://realpython.com/primer-on-python-decorators/) and the TaskFlow API to extend the behaviors of your Python functions and properly configure them for use in Airflow.
-Specifically, the Astro SDK decorators remove the need to specify Xcoms, dependencies, and downstream database connections in your DAG.
+The Astro SDK uses Python [decorators](https://realpython.com/primer-on-python-decorators/) and the TaskFlow API to simplify Python functions for common data orchestration use cases.
+Specifically, the Astro SDK decorators include eight python functions that make it easier to:

-## Use cases
+- Extract a file from a remote object store, such as Amazon S3 or Google Cloud Storage (GCS).
+- Load that file to a new or existing table in a data warehouse, such as Snowflake.
+- Transform the data in that file with SQL written by your team.

-You can use the SDK to write any ETL pipeline that you could typically run in Airflow.
-The Astro SDK is optimized for DAG authors who want to focus data transformations instead of Airflow configurations.
-Writing a DAG with the Astro SDK is more similar to writing a traditional Python script than it is to writing an Airflow DAG.
+For extract, load, and transform (ELT) use cases, these functions significantly reduce the lines of code required.
+The Astro SDK is more similar to writing a traditional Python script than it is writing a data pipeline in Airflow.

 ## Installation

-1. Add the following line to the `requirements.txt` file of your Astro project:
+1. Install the Astro Python SDK package by adding the following line to the `requirements.txt` file of your Astro project:

     ```text
     astro-sdk-python
     ```

-2. Add the following environment variables to the `.env` file of your Astro project
+2. Add the following environment variables to the `.env` file of your Astro project:

     ```text
     AIRFLOW__CORE__ENABLE_XCOM_PICKLING=True
-    AIRFLOW__ASTRO_SDK__SQL_SCHEMA=<snowflake_schema>
     ```

-    To use the Astro Python SDK on a Deployment, add these environment variables in your Deployment's configuration.
+    To deploy a pipeline written with the Astro Python SDK to Astro, add these environment variables in your Deployment configuration.
 See [Environment variables](environment-variables.md).

 ## Available functions

-The Astro SDK includes task decorators for the most common actions you would want to complete in an ETL pipeline.
-Some of the key functions available are:
+The Astro SDK includes task decorators for actions that are most commonly required for ETL pipelines:

 - `load_file`: Loads a given file into a SQL table.
 - `transform`: Applies a SQL select statement to a source table and saves the result to a destination table.
 - `drop_table`: Drops a SQL table.
-- `run_raw_sql`: Runs any SQL statement without handling its output
+- `run_raw_sql`: Runs any SQL statement without handling its output.
-- `append`: Inserts rows from the source SQL table into the destination SQL table, if there are no conflicts
+- `append`: Inserts rows from the source SQL table into the destination SQL table, if there are no conflicts.
 - `merge`: Inserts rows from the source SQL table into the destination SQL table, depending on conflicts:
 - `export_file`: Exports SQL table rows into a destination file.
-- `dataframe`: Exports a specific SQL table into an in-memory Pandas data-frame.
+- `dataframe`: Exports a specific SQL table into an in-memory pandas DataFrame.

 ## Example